Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 • Toshima (豊島区)

-Chiyoda, Chuo, and Minato are in the Tokyo CBD (Central Business District), with Chiyoda being the home of the Japanese Emperor and the government, so this is the political capital.
+Chiyoda, Chuo, and Minato are in the Tokyo CBD (Central Business District).
+Chiyoda is the political capital of Japan, as it is the home of the Japanese Emperor and the government.

-Minato Ward is where the highest-end residential and commercial areas are, including Akasaka, Aoyama, Roppongi, Azabu, and Omotesando.
-This is where many foreign embassies and multinationals have their headquarters.
-As you can imagine, you would pay the highest rentals in Tokyo here.
+Minato Ward is home to the highest-end residential and commercial areas, including Akasaka, Aoyama, Roppongi, Azabu, and Omotesando.
+Many foreign embassies and multinationals have headquarters here, so you would pay the highest rentals in Tokyo.

 Three other wards comprise the Central Six Wards: Shibuya, Shinjuku, and Bunkyo.
 So, you will find significantly higher rental prices in Tokyo in these areas.